-26.1.
+27.1.
 Summary.
 It is the policy of Pine County to permit the donation of accrued PTO & vacation from one employee to another employee requesting leave.

-The purpose of the Paid Time Off/Vacation Donation Program Policy is to provide a safety net of County compensation benefits for county employees, when the recipient employee has exhausted PTO, banked sick leave, compensatory time and vacation, due to a catastrophic illness/injury or medical condition that requires the recipient employee's absence or attendance to a spouse's or child's condition.
+The purpose of the Paid Time Off/Vacation Donation Program Policy is to provide a safety net of County compensation benefits for county employees, when the recipient employee has exhausted PTO, banked sick leave, compensatory time and vacation, due to an illness, injury or medical condition that requires the recipient employee's absence or attendance to a spouse's or child's condition.

-- 26.2.
+- 27.2.
 Definition.
-A catastrophic illness or injury is one that incapacitates the employee, his or her spouse or child which has caused the employee to exhaust other eligible leave credits. (i.e. car accident, cancer) - 26.3.
+A qualifying illness, injury or medical condition is one that incapacitates the employee, his or her spouse or child which has caused the employee to exhaust other eligible leave credits. - 27.3.
 Eligibility.
-Program recipients must meet all of the following criteria to receive donated hours: - 26.3.1.
-Must have requested donated leave due to a catastrophic illness/injury or medical condition. - 26.3.2.
-Must have written verification of a catastrophic illness/injury or medical condition from a licensed medical practitioner if requested. - 26.3.3.
-Must have completed 6 months of employment. - 26.3.4.
-Must have PTO/vacation donation request acknowledgement from his/her department head. - 26.3.5.
-All PTO or vacation leave transferred shall be used at the recipient's pay rate. - 26.3.6.
-Recipients of donated leave must have up to five (5) days or less of PTO or sick leave available at the time leave is donated to them. - 26.3.7.
-Other wage-replacement benefits are allowed and any use of PTO/Vacation Donation Benefits will be offset.
+Program recipients must meet the following criteria to receive donated hours: - 27.3.1.
+Must have requested donated leave due to an illness, injury or medical condition. - 27.3.2.
+Must have written verification of an illness, injury or medical condition from a licensed medical practitioner if requested. - 27.3.3.
+Must have completed six (6) months of employment. - 27.3.4.
+Must have PTO/vacation donation request acknowledgement from his/her department head. - 27.3.5.
+All PTO or vacation leave transferred shall be used at the recipient's pay rate. - 27.3.6.
+Recipients of donated leave must have up to five (5) days or less of PTO or sick leave available at the time leave is donated to them. - 27.3.7.
+Other wage-replacement benefits are allowed and any use of PTO / Vacation Donation Benefits will be offset.
 In order to receive pay for a holiday while receiving donated leave, donated leave will need to be used for the holiday.
-If an employee is on an intermittent FMLA and works the full day before and the full day after a holiday, the preceding would not apply.

-- 26.3.8.
-A leave donor must meet the following criteria and requirements: - 26.3.8.1.
-An irrevocable donation of not more than the donor's current accrued PTO/vacation leave donated in increments of one hour with a minimum donation of one hour. - 26.3.8.2.
-Certification that no solicitation and/or acceptance of any money, credit, gift, gratuity, thing of value or compensation of any kind has been provided, directly or indirectly, to the donor.
+If an employee is on an intermittent FMLA and works the full day before and the full day after a holiday, the preceding would not apply. - 27.3.8.
+A leave donor must meet the following criteria and requirements: - 27.3.8.1.
+An irrevocable donation of not more than the donor's current accrued PTO/vacation leave donated in increments of one hour with a minimum donation of one hour. - 27.3.8.2.
+Certification that no solicitation and/or acceptance of any money, credit, gift, gratuity, thing of value or compensation of any kind has been provided, directly or indirectly, to the donor

-26.4.
+27.4.
 Procedures.